 They are also characterised by their bright colours.

-For example, Spin Paintings with the following titles are currently on display at the MUCA:
+For example, spin paintings with the following titles were exhibited at the MUCA:

 In 2020, Damien Hirst collaborated with the messenger service Snapchat.
 This allows users to create and share their own spin paintings virtually.